 Updates on your pet

 You may call to obtain patient updates at any time.
-Please understand that veterinary nurses are not able to discuss test results or a diagnosis with you.
+Please understand that veterinary technicians are not able to discuss test results or a diagnosis with you.
 Veterinary nursing rounds are scheduled between 8:00 and 8:30 in the morning and evenings, so calling during this time may result in the client service team taking a message.

 If your pet is on a special diet or you would prefer that we serve him or her their regular diet, you may leave food with your pet.
 A few treats are acceptable.
 All food must be cooked so we do not risk exposing any patient that may already have a compromised immune system to bacteria.
 We do not accept raw diets.